-The program will provide a cost-shared payment to RMs and First Nations that operate a humane beaver management program between February 16, 2023 and February 15, 2024; and who follow the minimum level of service determined by the 2023-24 Beaver Control Program.
-Program funding will be prorated among all eligible claimants to a maximum of 50 per cent paid per nuisance beaver and up to \$500 per pond leveler and/or beaver deceiver, but not exceeding 50 per cent of total expenses reported for the claim.
+The program will provide a cost-shared payment to RMs and First Nations that operate a humane beaver management program between February 16, 2025, and February 15, 2026; and who follow the minimum level of service determined by the 2025-26 Beaver Control Program.
+Program funding will be prorated among all eligible claimants to a maximum of 50 per cent paid per adult nuisance beaver and up to \$500 per pond leveler and/or beaver deceiver, but not exceeding 50 per cent of total expenses reported for the claim.

-- The program will rebate: - Up to 50 per cent of the cost to remove per adult nuisance beaver removed by licensed fur trappers; - As part of a long-term humane management plan, the use of pond levelers and/or beaver deceivers, when installed correctly, are eligible for: - Up to 50 per cent of cost to \$500 maximum rebate for pond leveler materials and installation (less any taxes with verified invoices); and - Up to 50 per cent of cost to \$500 maximum rebate for beaver deceiver materials and installation (less any taxes with verified invoices).
+- The program will rebate: - Up to 50 per cent of the cost to remove per adult nuisance beaver removed by licensed fur trappers or authorized First Nation community members with a status card number on reserve land. - As part of a long-term humane management plan, the use of pond levelers and/or beaver deceivers, when installed correctly, are eligible for: - Up to 50 per cent of cost to \$500 maximum rebate for pond leveler materials and installation (less any taxes with verified invoices); and - Up to 50 per cent of cost to \$500 maximum rebate for beaver deceiver materials and installation (less any taxes with verified invoices).